Goldsmiths Student Village FAQs

 Yes.
 Your contract will be with Campus Living Villages.
 If you are made an offer of accommodation at the Goldsmiths Student Village, please take time to read the contract and Village Rules prior to accepting the offer.

 Contracts within the Goldsmiths Student Village Halls are for a minimum of 42 weeks for undergraduate students or 51 weeks for postgraduate students.
-Studios in Surrey House are available to either undergraduate students for a 42 week period.
+Studios are available for a 42-week period and we also have a number of rooms for postgraduate students which are offered for a 42-week period.

 Will I need a guarantor?